-The following graph compares, on a yearly basis, the total cumulative shareholder return of \$100 invested in Common Shares with the cumulative return on the S&P/TSX Composite Total Return Index of the TSX during the five fiscal years ending March 31, 2009.
+The following graph compares, on a yearly basis, the total cumulative shareholder return of \$100 invested in Common Shares with the cumulative return on the S&P/TSX Composite Total Return Index of the TSX during the five fiscal years ending March 31, 2010.

-3/31/04 3/31/05 3/31/06 3/31/07 3/31/08 3/31/09 SAPUTO TOTAL RETURN 100 111 103 148 180 140 S&P TSX COMPOSITE TOTAL RETURN INDEX 100 114 146 163 170 115
+3/31/05 3/31/06 3/31/07 3/31/08 3/31/09 3/31/10 SAPUTO TOTAL RETURN 100 92 133 162 125 181 S&P TSX COMPOSITE TOTAL RETURN INDEX 100 128 143 149 101 143

-During this period, Named Executive Officers' salaries have been adjusted to reflect their respective scope of responsibilities, experience and contribution to the Company's success as well as the evolution of the Comparative Group's compensation practices.
-Variable incentives make-up, respectively, 60% and 62% of the CEO and the other Named Executive Officers' total compensation.
-Annual variable compensation reflects the Company's annual operational financial performance during the period.
-Option awards link the Named Executive Officers' potential rewards with the Company's share price performance during and beyond this period.
+We cannot establish any direct correlation between the evolution of the total compensation earned by the Named Executive Officers and the evolution of the price of Saputo's Common Shares.
+During this period, Named Executive Officers' salaries have been adjusted to reflect their respective scope of responsibilities, experience and contribution to the Company's success as well as the evolution of the Comparative Group's compensation practices, with the exception of fiscal 2010, where it was decided to maintain the same compensation policy as for fiscal 2009 in light of the challenging economic context.
+Variable incentives make-up 60% of the Chief Executive Officer's total compensation and approximately 46% of the other Named Executive Officers' total compensation.
+Annual variable compensation mainly reflects the Company's annual operational financial performance during the period as Named Executive Officers have more control on this performance than on the performance of the stock price, which depends on a number of factors out of their and the Company's control.
+However, option awards link the Named Executive Officers' potential rewards with the Company's share price performance during and beyond this period.